jsiegenthaler/homebridge-eosstb/README.md

 The volume and mute commands do not control the set-top box directly, but can be used to control the TV or Receiver volume (network remote control required).

 ### Volume
-* **VolumeUp** and **VolumeDown**: When the iOS remote is displayed, the iOS device volume controls can be used to control the volume of your TV.
+* **VolumeUp** and **VolumeDown**: When the Apple TV Remote is displayed, the iOS device volume controls can be used to control the volume of your TV.
 However, this is not done via the set-top box, but instead via a command using a command line interface (CLI) to your TV.
 Your TV must be capable of being controlled remotely via any machine that can accept a bash command, such as a raspberry pi.
 The author has a Samsung Home Theater HT-D5500 and runs Homebridge on a raspberry pi, and thus uses [samsungctl](https://github.com/Ape/samsungctl/) which allows KEY_VOLUP, KEY_VOLDOWN and KEY_MUTE to be easily sent to the Samsung Home Theater.
 If you already have volume buttons in Homebridge for your TV, you can control Homebridge via the command line.
 See [the examples in issue 506 in the Homebridge issues log](https://github.com/homebridge/homebridge/issues/506) and scroll to the bottom to see some working command lines.
 Once you know what bash command works, configure it in volUpCommand and volDownCommand.

 ### Mute
-* **Mute** is not supported natively by the iOS remote, but I have added it with a triple-press detection on the volume down button.
+* **Mute** is not supported natively by the Apple TV Remote, but I have added it with a triple-press detection on the volume down button.
 Press the button three times within 800ms, and the Mute command will be sent using the command stored in the **muteCommand** config item.

 ### View TV Settings
 You can use **View TV Settings** to open the set-top box main menu at the **PROFILES** menu.
 Usage: in the Home app, tap-and-wait on the set-top box tile to open the channel changer, then tap on the cogwheel to open the settings for the accessory, and scroll down to **View TV Settings**.